Work-Life and Career Flexibility

 Off-Campus Electronic Access: All UMMS faculty have off-campus access to email and other electronic resources.
 For more information, see Information Services (intranet site).

-Part-time Appointments: Both tenure-track and non-tenure track faculty may seek a part-time appointment by negotiation with their department chair.
+Part-time Faculty Guidelines: Both tenure-track and non-tenure track faculty may seek a part-time effort assignments by negotiation with their department chair (or Program Director) - refer to the Guidelines for Pare Time Faculty Effort at UMMS/UMMMG.
 Faculty must be employed for a minimum of 20 hours per week to qualify for full benefits.
 Over 300 employed UMMS faculty currently have part-time appointments.

 UMMS Faculty Scholar Award: The goal of this award is to assist faculty during a finite period of increased family care responsibilities by providing professional assistance to continue research and/or scholarly efforts while family obligations are addressed.
 The award provides funding of up to $30,000.
 Funds may be used to support personnel, services, supplies or ‘buy out’ of clinical time to provide opportunity for academic/scholarly work.
 The award is open to both women and men, and is limited to one year, with the option to apply for a one-year no-cost extension.
 For more information, see Faculty Scholar Award webpage.